Key takeaways

-A simple 20-minute couples ritual for reconnecting after busy days, quiet distance, or weeks where logistics took over.
+A simple 20-minute relationship check-in ritual for couples who want to reconnect after busy weeks, quiet distance, or a practical season.

 When to use it